Http error: 303 See Other

 The difference between 303 and 301 redirects is that 303 redirects are temporary and 301 redirects are permanent.
 This means that a 303 redirect can be changed in the future, while a 301 redirect cannot.

-If you’re not sure which type of redirect to use, it’s best to err on the side of caution and use a 301 redirect.
+If you’re unsure which type of redirect to use, it’s best to err on caution and use a 301 redirect.
 That way, you can be sure that visitors will always be able to find the page they’re looking for.

 RFC#: 7231 Section 6.4.4